alirezarashedi81/personal-assistant-with-RAG-/README.md

-# personal-assistant-with-RAG-
+# Personal Assistant with RAG

-A customizable LLM assistant that works with any OpenRouter model.
-Users can upload their own bio to instantly generate a personal AI assistant.
-This version includes a system prompt specifically tailored for Alireza, showcasing a personalized behavior and tone.
+A customizable LLM assistant deployed with Gradio, compatible with any OpenRouter model and ready to run on cloud platforms such as Azure.
+Users can upload their own bio to instantly generate a personalized AI assistant.
+This version includes a system prompt specifically tailored for Alireza, demonstrating a unique personalized behavior and tone.

+---

+## Features

+- Works with any OpenRouter-supported model.
+- Upload a bio file and instantly generate a personalized assistant.
+- RAG-based retrieval system using FAISS vector search.
+- Gradio UI for easy deployment and interaction.
+- Fully compatible with cloud GPU servers and Azure deployments.
+- System prompt preconfigured for Alireza (customizable).

+---

+## How It Works

+1. Your bio is processed and split using `RecursiveCharacterTextSplitter`.
+2. Text chunks are converted into embeddings using `OpenAIEmbeddings`.
+3. FAISS builds a vector index and retrieves relevant information for each query.
+4. The assistant uses both retrieved context and your system prompt to answer.
+5. Gradio serves a ready-to-use interface through `launch_ui()`.

+---

+## File Structure

+personal-assistant-with-RAG/
+│
+├── src/
+| ├── main.py
+| ├── build_faiss.py
+├── data/
+| ├── bio.txt (the model won't function for you as good as it does for me because of the system prompt)
+| ├── chunks.json
+| ├── faiss_index/
+│  ├── index.faiss
+│  ├── index.pkl
+│
+├── requirements.txt
+├── LICENCE
+└──  README.md
+---

+## Installation